OSGeo/gdal/doc/source/development/rfc/rfc90_read_compressed_data.rst

 - implement ReadCompressedData() in the JPEG driver.

-- use ReadCompressedData() in the JPEG driver (with pszFormat equal to "image/jpeg") in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option
+- use ReadCompressedData() in the JPEG driver (with pszFormat equal to "JPEG") in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option

-- implement ReadCompressedData() in the JPEGXL driver, returning both "image/jxl" of course, but also "image/jpeg" if the JPEGXL file includes a JPEG reconstruction box.
+- implement ReadCompressedData() in the JPEGXL driver, returning both "JXL" of course, but also "JPEG" if the JPEGXL file includes a JPEG reconstruction box.

-- use ReadCompressedData() in the JPEGXL driver, with pszFormat equal to "image/jpeg" or "image/jxl", in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option
+- use ReadCompressedData() in the JPEGXL driver, with pszFormat equal to "JPEG" or "JXL", in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option

 - implement ReadCompressedData() in the WEBP driver.

-- use ReadCompressedData() in the WEBP driver (with pszFormat equal to "image/webp") in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option
+- use ReadCompressedData() in the WEBP driver (with pszFormat equal to "WEBP") in its CreateCopy() implementation, and expose the LOSSLESS_COPY creation option